KonradJanica/meteor-http-extras/README.md

 http-extras
 =========================

+Adds the features proposed in [this PR](https://github.com/aldeed/meteor-http-extras/pull/8).

+Adds the features proposed in [this PR](https://github.com/aldeed/meteor-http-extras/pull/6).

 Adds the features proposed in [this PR](https://github.com/meteor/meteor/pull/1670/).
 Add this to your project along with the core `http` package.

 ## Installation